RS-PYTHON/rs-demo/README.md

     pip show rs-client-libraries # should show the name, version, ...
     ```

-* **Optional**: to install a new `rs-client-libraries` version from its `.whl` package, upload it to your JupyterHub session and run:

-    ```shell
-    # Uninstall the old version.
-Note: this fails if we do it for the first time because
-    # we try to uninstall the root installation of the library, but this this OK.
-    pip uninstall -y rs-client-libraries || true

-    # Install the new version for the current user.
-    pip install rs_client_libraries-<version>-py3-none-any.whl
-    ```

 * **Optional**: save your API key into your `~/.env` file so it is loaded automatically by your notebooks:

     ```shell